Valuing your property

 Local property Tax (LPT) is a self-assessed tax, based on your own valuation of your property, as at 1 November 2021.

-You can value your property, as at 1 November 2021, by referring to the interactive valuation tool that Revenue has provided to guide you.
-The next page in this section explains how to use the interactive valuation tool.
+You can value your property, as at 1 November 2021, by using Revenue’s interactive valuation tool.
+For more information on how to use the tool please see the next page.

-You can also refer to other information sources and advice to help you to determine the market value of your property.
-The Other information sources for valuation page in this section has more advice on using those sources to help you to value your property.
+You can also refer to other information sources to help you to determine the value of your property.
+For more information please see the Other information sources for valuing your property page.

 The interactive valuation tool and other sources will provide indicative average values for properties in an area.
 The average valuation band for properties in your immediate area, as indicated by the interactive valuation tool, may not reasonably reflect the value of your own property.
 It is important that you also consider the specifics of your own property.
 Your property may have certain unique features that you should take into account when determining its value.